Kernix13/javascript-cheat-sheet/string-array-examples.md

 |         | arr.reduce(function(prevVal, currVal, currInd, array) { ... }, initVal) | - |

 - `array`: The array on which the method was called
+- `prevVal` is also referred to as the **`accumulator`**, starts with the value of `initVal`
+- `currVal` refers to the current item, same as `item` for the other methods.
 - `initialValue`: A value to which `previousValue` is initialized the first time the callback is called.
 If `initialValue` is specified, that also causes `currentValue` to be initialized to the first value in the array.
 If `initialValue` is not specified, `previousValue` is initialized to the first value in the array, and `currentValue` is initialized to the second value in the array.
+Sometimes called the **_initial accumulator_** because you will be accumulating on the values, `0` is common.
 - `TypeError`: The array contains no elements and `initialValue` is not provided

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>